unclehowell/os.hotspotbnb.com/Readme.md

 e) Connect to the Wi-Fi Hotspot using the default password (makeitwave)

-f) Once connected enter the hostname 'wave/' into your web browser
+f) Once connected enter the hostname 'casavr/' into your web browser

+g) see the settings.txt file for all the access details

 Manually Configuration: